Hajaku12/CRUD-System-TLS/README.md

-# CRUD Property Management System (Spring Boot and MySQL)
+# Property Management System with Spring Boot and MySQL and

-This project is a basic property management system built with Spring Boot, JPA, and MySQL.
-It enables users to perform CRUD operations (Create, Read, Update, Delete) on property records.
-The properties are saved in a MySQL database, and the application provides a REST API for interaction.
+This project is a property management system built using Spring Boot, JPA (Java Persistence API), and MySQL.
+It allows users to register, log in, and perform CRUD (Create, Read, Update, Delete) operations on property records.
+The application exposes a REST API for interaction and is deployed on AWS using EC2 instances.

+### Key Components

+1. **Backend (Spring Boot)**
+    - **PropertyService**: Contains business logic for managing properties.
+    - **PropertyRepository**: Handles database operations for property entities.
+    - **PropertyController**: Exposes API endpoints for property operations.
+    - **UserService**: Manages user-related operations like authentication and registration.
+    - **UserRepository**: Handles database operations for user entities.
+    - **UserController**: Exposes API endpoints for user operations.

+2. **Frontend**
+    - HTML pages for login, registration, and property management.
+    - JavaScript for handling user interactions and making API calls.

+3. **Database (MySQL)**
+    - Stores user and property data.

+4. **Deployment (AWS)**
+    - Two EC2 instances: one for the Apache server and MySQL, and another for the Spring Boot application.
+    - Let's Encrypt certificates for HTTPS.

+### Configuration Files

+- **`application.properties`**: Configures the Spring Boot application, including database connection, server port, and SSL settings.
+- **`docker-compose.yml`**: Defines the MySQL service for Docker.

-### Explanation:
+### Key Functionalities

-#### PropertyServiceTest:

-- Simulates interactions with `PropertyRepository` to ensure the service methods are invoked and return the expected outcomes.
+- **User Registration and Login**: Interfaces for users to register and log in.
-- Tests the primary methods: create, read, update, and delete.
+- **CRUD Operations on Properties**: Users can create, read, update, and delete property records.

-#### PropertyControllerTest:

-- Utilizes `MockMvc` to mimic HTTP requests to the controller's endpoints.
-- Checks the HTTP responses, status codes (like `200 OK`), and the returned JSON data.
-- Tests include creating, retrieving all properties, retrieving by ID, updating, and deleting properties.
+- **REST API**: Exposes endpoints for interacting with property and user data.
+- **HTTPS**: Secures communication using SSL certificates.

 ## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites